Azure Resource Manager

 To get the most out of this course, you should have a basic understanding of the Azure platform.

 Let’s look at how the template structure relates to the virtual machine template we previously downloaded.
 I’m using Visual Studio Code to view the JSON files.
 Here we have those 22 parameters, followed by the three variables, and then the 6 resources.
 A virtual machine deployment involves more than just the machine.
 There is all the supporting network and security infrastructure that allows you to safely connect to and use the VM.
 Here we have a resource name which is one of the parameters that we input to this template.
 That’s the parameter definition specifying its data type.
 If I go over to parameters.json I can see the value that is being inserted for network interface name.
-Each resource has a type which is what the resource is.
+Going back to template.json we can see each resource has a type, that is what resource is created.
 This is a network interface which is defined in the region specified by the location parameter.
 We have a security group name, virtual network resource, a public IP address resource, the actual virtual machine itself with the various nested properties that define that machine like its size, which is also retrieved from the machine size parameter.
 Here we have the virtual machine’s dependsOn section specifying that the VM requires the network interface and storage resources.

 Hallam is a software architect with over 20 years experience across a wide range of industries.
 He began his software career as a Delphi/Interbase disciple but changed his allegiance to Microsoft with its deep and broad ecosystem.
 While Hallam has designed and crafted custom software utilizing web, mobile and desktop technologies, good quality reliable data is the key to a successful solution.
 The challenge of quickly turning data into useful information for digestion by humans and machines has led Hallam to specialize in database design and process automation.
 Showing customers how leverage new technology to change and improve their business processes is one of the key drivers keeping Hallam coming back to the keyboard.